Meisterwerk 2

-Meisterwerk 2 is a compilation album by My Dying Bride, which features both album tracks and rare recordings.
+Meisterwerk 2 is the fourth compilation album by English doom metal band My Dying Bride, which features both album tracks and rare recordings.
 Its companion piece - Meisterwerk 1 - was released the previous year.
 It is the third of five My Dying Bride compilation albums, following 1995's "Trinity" and "Meisterwerk 1", preceding "Anti-Diluvian Chronicles" in 2005 and "Meisterwerk 3" in 2016.